For over 30 years, RCS has been an invaluable resource for people in Craven, Jones, and Pamlico Counties.

 > Food Distribution

-Located in a 3-building complex at 919 George Street, RCS’ primary programs meet basic human needs of food and shelter:
+Located in a three-building complex at 919 George Street, the primary programs at RCS meet basic human needs of food and shelter:

-- Homeless Shelter: RCS operates a 20-bed shelter for homeless families and individuals, specifically assisting families, women and veterans.
+- Homeless Shelter: RCS operates a 20-bed shelter for homeless families and individuals, specifically assisting families, women, and veterans.
 In 2016, RCS provided temporary shelter for nearly 260 individuals.
-RCS connects these individuals to appropriate organizations for additional assistance and support, helping them transition back into society and achieve self-sufficiency.
-Currently, there is only one designated “family space.”
-RCS turns an average of 300 families with children away every year due to lack of space in the Shelter.
+We connect these individuals to appropriate organizations for additional assistance and support, helping them transition back into society and achieve self-sufficiency.
+Currently, there’s only one designated “family space.”
+RCS turns an average of 300 families with children away every year due to lack of space in the shelter.
 Extended Temporary Shelter is needed, especially for Veterans.
 Last year, approximately 50 veterans stayed at the Shelter.
-RCS helped 7 of these veterans move into local housing and assisted them in accessing the Veteran’s services to which they are entitled.
+We helped seven of these veterans move into local housing and assisted them in accessing the Veteran’s services to which they are entitled.

-- Food Distribution Program: RCS helps families in need with a week’s supply of food for at home preparation.
+- Food Distribution Program: We help families in need with a week’s supply of food for at home preparation.
 The community donated meals through food drives and churches enabling RCS to provide 193,662 meals in 2015.
 RCS recovers food from restaurants and grocery stores for distribution to those in need.
 Warehouse space is used to properly store the food before it’s distributed.

-The BEE Campaign is an initiative to secure funding for the reconfiguration of our facility so that we may help fulfill the basic needs of our growing community.
+The BEE Campaign is an initiative to secure funding for the reconfiguration of our facility so we may help fulfill the basic needs of our growing community.
 We are grateful for the continued support of our current donors as donations of both time and money are still needed for day-to-day expenses.
-We are looking for additional community support from individuals and corporate sponsors to help us reach our campaign goals.
-If you are interested in learning about corporate sponsorship and/or naming opportunities, please contact Juliet Rogers, Executive Director, at 252.288.7299.
+We’re looking for additional community support from individuals and corporate sponsors to help us reach our campaign goals.
+If you’re interested in learning about corporate sponsorship and/or naming opportunities, please contact Juliet Rogers, Executive Director, at 252.288.7299.
 You can also preview our BEE Booklet that contains detailed information about this initiative.